 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.

-The garage vehicular door was not tested.

 The cold water rising main was not fully inspectable.
+Flat roof coverings were not inspectable.